 Have we learnt anything from the Data Breach on Anthem, One of USA’s health sector giants, in 2015?

 The company had millions of data records saved in its database.
 To gain unauthorized access to one of the company systems, suspicious database queries were run exposing crucial user information.
-How did Anthem fail to secure its data?
+How did Anthem fail it’s data security?

 Many organizations have been victim of cyber crimes therefore it’s vital for everyone to know about them so as to safeguard their own data and learn from other people’s mistakes.
 Here are just some examples: